Is a Business Analyst the Same as a Project Manager or Product Owner?

 -

-What Are the Real-World Responsibilities of a Business Analyst?
+What are the must-have soft skills for a successful Business Analyst?

 Forum Icons: Forum contains no unread posts Forum contains unread posts